edwinm/twitterFeed/README.md

 _twitterFetch shows your latest tweets on your website._

 :warning: **Warning: Twitter switched to iframes to embed Twitter widgets and disabled fetching the feed from JavaScript.
 This means twitterFetch is no longer working!
-This repository is onlu for informational purposes.** :warning:
+This repository is only for informational purposes.** :warning:

 Twitter already offers two options to show your tweets on your website: